gmorana/gmorana/README.md

 - 👋 Hi, I’m @gmorana
 - 👀 I’m interested in nodejs, denojs and javascript technologies
-- 🌱 I’m currently learning full stack development using React, nextjs for the frontend, and nodejs, apollo-server in the backend
+- 🌱 Full stack development using React, nextjs for the frontend, and nodejs, apollo-server in the backend
 - 💞️ I’m looking to collaborate on real time embbeded applcation
 - 📫 Reach me at gmorana@gmail.com